Answered By: Colin Magee

 And then look for "Gale In Context Opposing Viewpoints" in the second box.
 Log in with your KCTCS username and password if prompted to do so.

-Gale In Context: Opposing Viewpoints landing page
+Screenshot of the Gale In Context Opposing Viewpoints site

 Articles that you find in Opposing Viewpoints can come from published newspapers, magazines, or scholarly journals.
 But you will find featured viewpoint articles on many topics.
 The viewpoint articles show you the pros and cons, the causes or the effects, or an argument for or against a certain issue.